Surgery for vulvar cancer

 • nerve damage (symptoms include numbness, tingling and a mild shock-like sensation)

-• change to appearance and function of the vulva (with more extensive surgery), such as the urine stream may go to one side
+• change to the appearance or function of the vulva (with more extensive surgery)

 • infection